Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 ### __Imagery__

 The only image used in this project is the background image of the main page.
-The reason for this is because the project is more focused on fulfilling the function of a journal, for which it was not necessary to create a carousel or other type of features.
+The reason for this is because the project is more focused on fulfilling the function of a journal, for which it was not necessary to create a carousel or other type of features related to images.

-Of course it is planned in a near future to be able to store pictures in the database that every register user might be able to load up.
+In the future it is planned to make an application that allows users to upload profile photos and also add photos to their travel stories.

 ## __Wireframes__